bw0rth/pync/docs/source/examples/remote-command-exec.rst

 be connected to the network socket.

-Any data coming in from the network will go to the process' stdin and any data coming from the process' stdout/stderr with go out to the network.
+Any data coming in from the network will go to the process' stdin and any data coming from the process' stdout/stderr will go out to the network.

 For example, we can create an interactive shell to execute commands on a remote machine.